sandeshgithubt/Calender-Project-OF-JavaScript/README.md

 * JavaScript

 ## Description
-This is web based live App , and this is responsive by nature by small device, with the use of fronted technologies, date changed accordingly whatever the present date shows in green color.
+This is web based live App of Calendar , and this is responsive by nature by small device, with the use of fronted technologies,
+    date changed accordingly, and also we can add event on particular date and also delete it. whatever the present date shows in green color.

 ## Setup/Installation Requirements